WithUnity/WithUnity.Tools/WithUnity.Tools.md

 ---
 #### Method ValueProperties.EmailAddress.op_Implicit(System.String)~WithUnity.Tools.ValueProperties.EmailAddress

- Implicit conversion for simpler readability to MayBe<String>
+ Implicit conversion for simpler readability to MayBe<String>.
+Only use this implicit cast when expecting a valid EmailAddress and throwing an exception is a reasonable thing to do.

 |Name | Description |
 |-----|------|
 |possibleEmail: ||
+[[T:System.InvalidCastException|T:System.InvalidCastException]]: This is thrown if the string passed in is not a valid email with the appropriate error.

+>This implicitly casts a sting parameter to a MayBe<string> parameter and then use that implicit operator with the MayBe<string> parameter.

 ---
 #### Method ValueProperties.EmailAddress.op_Implicit(WithUnity.Tools.MayBe{System.String})~WithUnity.Tools.ValueProperties.EmailAddress

  Implicit conversion from May<Be> string to be more explicit about whether the string is null.
+Only use this implicit cast when expecting a valid EmailAddress and throwing an exception is a reasonable thing to do.

 |Name | Description |
 |-----|------|
 |possibleEmail: ||
+[[T:System.InvalidCastException|T:System.InvalidCastException]]: This is thrown if the string passed in is not a valid email with the appropriate error.

 ---